SongXia-NYU/minecraft-mod-resourcepack/fairytale/textures/README.txt

-These are files for mod named fairytale
+These are texture files for mod named fairytale